andr-ew/brds/README.md

 ## notes

-cv mixing modes
+cv mixing
+- mix x & y coordinites, then map to scale
+- independently assign modes for x & y axes
+- mixed keymaps (1-5) are displayed on screen when not in output focus
+- modes
   - normal (priority by track #)
   - max
   - sum
   - diff
   - min

 sync mode
 - parameter recorders are synced to bars